PMP Certification Exam Preparation Guide: Resources & Tips

 So, here we are at last.

-You’re sure that project management is the right career for you.
+You’re sure that project management is the right path for you.

-You feel that you acquired enough professional experience to apply for the most famous project management certification in the world.
+You’ve acquired enough professional experience to apply for the most famous project management certification in the world.
+All you need to do is to get ready and book your exam.

-You’re going to get ready for the PMP exam and pass it on the first try.
+In this article, you’ll find practical advice and study materials to prepare for the PMP exam and pass it on the first try.
 Let’s do this.

 Project Management Professional certification prerequisites